 Effect of Stockholder Say-on-Pay Vote on Executive Compensation Decisions.
-The Committee has reviewed the voting results from the annual advisory vote on executive compensation (commonly known as a say-on-pay proposal) conducted at our 2016 annual meeting of stockholders.
-At this meeting, approximately 98.6% of the votes cast on the say-on-pay proposal were in favor of our NEOs' compensation as disclosed in the proxy statement for that meeting and, as a result, our NEOs' compensation was approved.
+The Committee has reviewed the voting results from the annual advisory vote on executive compensation (commonly known as a say-on-pay proposal) conducted at our 2017 annual meeting of stockholders.
+At this meeting, approximately 97% of the votes cast on the say-on-pay proposal were in favor of our NEOs' compensation as disclosed in the proxy statement for that meeting and, as a result, our NEOs' compensation was approved.

 In addition, over the past year we have engaged in a dialogue with many of our stockholders to solicit their input on a range of topics, including executive compensation and governance matters.
-The Committee determined that, based on such discussions and given the very high level of support, no substantive changes to our executive compensation policies and decisions were necessary.
-We intend to continue such dialogue with our stockholders, and the Committee intends to continue to make its executive compensation decisions as it has in the past year by focusing on performance-based compensation, gauging competitive practices and authorizing compensation that is within the range of what is deemed to be competitive and appropriate in our industry.
+The Committee determined that, based on such discussions and given the very high level of support, no substantive changes to our executive compensation policies and decisions were necessary aside from adding an internal performance metric under our long-term performance share program of Cash Available for Distribution (CAFD) per share which is discussed in greater detail below.